hg1337/homeassistant-dwd/README.md

 ![Screenshot Search Integration](./images/screenshot_search-integration.png)

-Do get there in one click, use this button:
+To get there in one click, use this button:

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=dwd)